sbidoul/pip-deepfreeze/README.rst

    Usage: pip-df sync [OPTIONS]

-     Install/update the the environment to match the project requirements.
+     Install/update the environment to match the project requirements.

      Install/reinstall the project.
 Install/update dependencies to the latest allowed version according to pinned dependencies in requirements.txt or constraints in requirements.txt.in.
 On demand update of dependencies to to the latest version that matches constraints.
 Optionally uninstall unneeded dependencies.

    Options:
      -u, --update DEPENDENCY         Make sure DEPENDENCY is upgraded (or downgraded) to the latest allowed version.
-If DEPENDENCY is not part of your application dependencies
+                                     If DEPENDENCY is not part of your application dependencies anymore, this
-                                 anymore, this option has no effect.
+                                     option has no effect.
 This option can be repeated.

-     --update-all                Upgrade (or downgrade) all dependencies of your application to the latest allowed version.
+     --update-all                    Upgrade (or downgrade) all dependencies of your application to the latest allowed
+                                     version.

      --editable / --no-editable      Install the project in editable mode.
                                      Defaults to editable if the project supports it.

      --uninstall-unneeded / --no-uninstall-unneeded
                                      Uninstall distributions that are not
                                      dependencies of the project.
 If not
                                      specified, ask confirmation.

      --help                          Show this message and exit.

 pip-df tree
 ~~~~~~~~~~~